soarlab/maline/README.md

 ## Path to Executables

-**maline** needs to be in the PATH environment variable.
-In particular, the `bin/` directory should to be added to the variable, e.g.
+**maline** needs an environment variable named `$MALINE`, which should point to the tool root directory.
+In addition, it's `bin/` directory should be in the PATH variable.
+For example,

     export MALINE=~/projects/maline
     PATH=$PATH:$MALINE/bin